wooldridge/ml-bb8-app/README.md

 1. Copy `config_sample.js` and save as `config.js` in project root.

 2. Edit `config.js` for your environment.
-At a minimum, edit `config.path` to point to your project and `config.auth` for your MarkLogic Server.
+At a minimum, edit `config.auth` for your MarkLogic Server.

 3. In a new terminal, install the project dependencies from the project root using npm:
 ```